oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 The [LtiMessagePayloadInterface](../../src/Message/Payload/LtiMessagePayloadInterface.php) provides the `getValidatedRoleCollection()` getter to allow you to work easily with [the LTI specification roles](http://www.imsglobal.org/spec/lti/v1p3/#role-vocabularies) as a [RoleCollection](../../src/Role/Collection/RoleCollection.php).

-You can base yourself on this collection if you need to perform role based ACL management on tool side, for example:
+You can base yourself on this collection if you need to perform RBAC on tool side, for example:

 ```php
 <?php